 2019 teacher rally.
 Photo via Kelly Fahey.

-Mark Jewell, President of the North Carolina Association of Teachers, told the gathered crowd that last year’s teachers’ rally successfully raised the profile of issues surrounding the lack of funding for North Carolina public schools.
+Mark Jewell, President of the North Carolina Association of Educators, told the gathered crowd that last year’s teachers’ rally successfully raised the profile of issues surrounding the lack of funding for North Carolina public schools.

 “We heard, not only here in the streets of Raleigh, but we heard it in the ballot box,” Jewell said.
 “We didn’t care if you were Democrat [or] Republican.
 We cared if you valued public education.”